salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2023-06-14-runtime-toggles.md

 order: 4
 ---

-The Runtime Toggles feature, also known as "feature toggles," allows you to dynamically enable or disable specific functionalities within the SDK without the need to re-initialize it.
+The Runtime Toggle feature, also known as "feature toggles", allows you to dynamically enable or disable specific functionalities within the SDK without the need to re-initialize it.
 With Runtime Toggles, you have control over the following features:

 1. Analytics: Enables or disables Salesforce MarketingCloud Analytics services.
 2. PI (Predictive Intelligence) Analytics: Enables or disables Salesforce Predictive Intelligence Analytics services.